Reasons To Avoid A Long-Term Auto Loan

 The more money you can save for a bigger down payment, the smaller your monthly payments will be, which can make your car payments more manageable.
 In addition, you pay less in total interest over the life of your loan.
 Owing less makes it easier to pay off your car loan early.[9]

-The table below shows an example of how reducing your loan size by $5,000 could lower your monthly payment.
+The table below shows an example of how reducing your loan size by $5,000 could lower your monthly payment, based on a 48-month new car loan with a 5% interest rate.

 Lease instead of buying a car